 As described below, zero calibration is recommended only when the application (or user) demands optimum accuracy of below 5% of the most sensitive or lowest range available on the transmitter.
-Span calibration, in one of the forms described below, is necessary to adjust the analyzer sensitivity for accurate measurements of H_2S .
-As a rule of thumb, zero calibration should be carried out after span calibration.
+Span calibration, in one of the forms described below, is necessary to adjust the transmitter sensitivity for accurate measurements of H_2S .